NZCER has been contracted by Sport New Zealand to provide evaluation services for Play.sport during 2016-2022.

 1) Short-term: providing information to assist in building Play.sport (a process focus)

-2) Longer-term: documenting the main outcomes and changes to practice that occur for schools (an outcomes focus)
+2) Longer-term: documenting the main outcomes and changes to practice that occur for schools, students, and communities (an outcomes focus)